polymec/polymec-dev/docs/style_guide.rst

 Defining class bodies in source files is a common practice in C to reduce code coupling, and it is emulated in the C++ "Pimpl" idiom.

+In the context of Polymec, a "struct" is a C struct containing data that can be freely exposed.
+Structs have no behavior and internal state to manage.
+They are defined in header files so that their data members are visible and accessible.
+Examples of structs are the ``point_t`` and ``vector_t`` types, which represent points and vectors in 3D space.

 Functions
 ---------

-Any function that is part of Polymec's API should be declared within a header file.
+Any function that is part of Polymec's API is declared within a header file.
 A function may be "inlined" using the ``static inline`` C construct.
-Functions with no arguments must be declared with ``void`` in their argument list, per the C11 standard.
+Functions with no arguments are declared with ``void`` in their argument list, in accordance with the C11 standard.

 Global variables
 ----------------

-No global variables should appear within a header file, apart from constants (which are preferred to macros, since they can be checked by the compiler).
-Mutable global variables should be restricted to translation units in which they are manipulated.
-If a global data structure needs to exist, an appropriate interface should be designed and implemented in terms of functions.
+Avoid global variables in header files, apart from constants (which are preferred to macros, since they can be checked by the compiler).
+Mutable global variables should be restricted to translation units in which they are manipulated, and should be declared as ``static``.
+If you must expose a global resource, design an appropriate interface so that it can be properly managed.

 Other Symbols
 -------------

-Inlined functions should be used instead of macros where possible.
-Similarly, constants should be used instead of macros where possible.
+Use inlined functions instead of macros where possible.
+Similarly, use constants instead of macros where possible.

 Special Datatypes
 =================

-In Polymec, floating point variables should be stored using the ``real_t`` type.
-Integers representing indices that can assume large values should be stored using the ``index_t`` type.
-Both of these types are declared in ``core/polymec.h``.
+Polymec does a lot of stuff with real numbers, and sometimes even with complex and imaginary ones.
+Use the ``real_t`` type to represent real quantities, and the ``complex_t`` type.
+You can pass real numbers around with MPI using ``MPI_REAL_T``, and complex numbers with ``MPI_COMPLEX_T``.
+These types are defined properly for the level of precision for which Polymec is configured.

+You might also want a 64-bit index type if you're assembling a distributed linear system or a giant adjacency graph.
+The ``index_t`` type is guaranteed to be 64-bit, and you can use the MPI type ``MPI_INDEX_T`` to pass it around between processes.

 Polymec's ``core`` library contains several standard data structures such as dynamic arrays, tuples, linked lists, unordered and ordered sets, unordered